N01715807/N01715807/README.md

 I'm a multidisciplinary creator passionate about **web development**, **digital design**, and **digital marketing**.
 With a background that bridges art, technology, and business, I focus on crafting clean, user-centered web experiences that connect design, development, and strategy.

-### What I Do

-I love transforming ideas into expressive and functional digital work.
-My focus is on building:

-- 🎨 **Design** — Emotion-driven visual systems that translate social observations into digital aesthetics, blending artistic insight with intuitive, user-centered interfaces
-- 💻 **Development** — Scalable and responsive websites using modern front-end and back-end technologies
-- 📈 **Strategy** — Data-informed experiences that improve discoverability, engagement, and long-term growth

 ---

 ## Socials: